Genez-io/genezio-landing-page/content/posts/metamask-genezio-login.md

 ## Conclusion

 Congratulations!
 You have a full stack application with Metamask!
-You can check the full working code [here](https://github.com/Genez-io/genezio-examples/tree/main/typescript/metamask-auth).
+You can check the full working code {{< external-link link="https://github.com/Genez-io/genezio-examples/tree/main/typescript/metamask-auth" >}}here{{< /external-link >}}.

 From here sky is the limit.
 You can change the backend to do more awesome stuff than just returning a string: build a wallet alert notification system, an application that shows the historical balance data or build an auction for NFTs.
 Upcoming articles will cover more advanced topics and use cases so subscribe